mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 09 Aug 2022 - add more skeleton code to notebook 09
+* 08 Aug 2022 - create draft notebook for 09, end goal to deploy FoodVision Mini model and make it publically accessible
 * 05 Aug 2022 - recorded 11 videos for 08, total videos: 263, section 08 videos finished!... the biggest section so far
 * 04 Aug 2022 - recorded 13 videos for 08, total videos: 252
 * 03 Aug 2022 - recorded 3 videos for 08, total videos: 239